microsoft/BotBuilder-Samples/CSharp/intelligence-Zummer/README.md

 1. The model classes that represent the Bing Web Search API JSON response can be found in folder “Models\\Search*”*

-2. Create “Key” that will be used for calling the Bing APIs on [Microsoft Cognitive Service subscriptions](https://www.microsoft.com/cognitive-services/en-US/subscriptions) using the free tier
+2. Create a free tier “Key” that will be used for calling the Bing APIs on [Microsoft Cognitive Service subscriptions](https://www.microsoft.com/cognitive-services/en-US/subscriptions)

 3. Bing Web Search API request format details could be found at [Bing Web Search API reference](https://dev.cognitive.microsoft.com/docs/services/56b43eeccf5ff8098cef3807/operations/56b4447dcf5ff8098cef380d) page
-    This tutorial implements communication with Bing Web Search API service and manipulating the user's query to get response with only Wikipedia articles through “FindArticles”  in BingSearchServices.cs
+    This tutorial implements communication with Bing Web Search API service and manipulating the user's query to get a response with only Wikipedia articles through “FindArticles”  in BingSearchServices.cs

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ c#